ArguelBenoit/black-board/README.md

 # black-board
-Black-board is a private enterprise chat room.
+Black-board is a private chat room for enterprise.

 ## install
 Use docker-compose and run into repository :